acehoss/rnsh/README.md

 It is based on the `rnx` utility that ships with Reticulum and aims to provide a similar experience to SSH.

-`rnsh` is still a little raw; there are some things that are implemented badly, and many other things that haven't been built at all (yet).
-Signals (i.e. Ctrl-C) need some work, so have another terminal handy to send a SIGTERM if things glitch out.

-Anyway, there's a lot of room for improvement.

 ## Contents

 - [Alpha Disclaimer](#reminder--alpha-software)